Skip to main content

 Who runs the trip?

-Honeymoon Israel runs every trip with the support of our travel partners in the U.S. and Israel, Israeli Tour Educators, and HMI and local community partner staff.
+Honeymoon Israel runs every trip with the support of our travel partners in the U.S. and Israel, Israeli tour educators, and HMI and local community partner staff.
 We have incredibly high standards for our experience, and want to ensure that each couple has the opportunity to build community and connect to Judaism in a way that feels authentic to their partnership.

 Why do you have a rabbi join the trip?
 Are you trying to get me or my partner to convert to Judaism?

 No!
 We welcome you exactly as you are, and have no agenda around conversion.
 Rabbis and Jewish educators join trips to bring Jewish meaning to special moments like visiting the Western Wall in Jerusalem, and Shabbat (the Jewish Sabbath).
 They are also there to answer questions as they arise.
-Think of it as your ten-day “ask me anything” opportunity.
+Think of it as your multi-day “ask me anything” opportunity.
 Each rabbi or Jewish educator is from your home city, so when you get home they continue to be available to provide you support as desired.

 Will this be a religious trip?